cms-tau-pog/TauFW/PicoProducer/python/analysis/HighPT/README.md

 ##ModuleHighPT
 This README is intended to give instructions on how create ntuples for the tau ID efficiency and ES SFs measurement at high pt.
-The ModuleHighPT is the main module for this kind of analysis in which you have one PF candidate + MET.
+The ModuleHighPT is the main module for this kind of analysis.
 The script is here:`python/analysis/ModuleHighPT.py`

 ##Before start